Drag queen: Protests

-The Cooper Donuts Riot was a May 1959 incident in Los Angeles in which drag queens, lesbians, transgender women, and gay men rioted; it was one of the first LGBT protests in the United States.
+The Cooper Donuts Riot was a May 1959 incident in Los Angeles in which drag queens, lesbians, transgender women, and gay men rioted; it was one of the first LGBTQ protests in the United States.

 The Compton's Cafeteria riot, which involved drag queens and others, occurred in San Francisco in 1966.
 It marked the beginning of transgender activism in San Francisco.

 On 17 March 1968, in Los Angeles, to protest entrapment and harassment by the Los Angeles Police Department, two drag queens known as "The Princess" and "The Duchess" held a St. Patrick's Day party at Griffith Park, a popular cruising spot and a frequent target of police activity.
 More than 200 gay men socialized throughout the day.

-Drag queens were also involved in the Stonewall riots, a series of spontaneous, violent demonstrations by members of the LGBT community against a police raid that took place in the early morning hours of 28 June 1969, at the Stonewall Inn, located in the Greenwich Village neighborhood of Manhattan, New York City.
-The riots are widely considered to be the catalyst for the gay liberation movement and the modern fight for LGBT rights in the United States.
+Drag queens were also involved in the Stonewall riots, a series of spontaneous, violent demonstrations by members of the LGBTQ community against a police raid that took place in the early morning hours of 28 June 1969, at the Stonewall Inn, located in the Greenwich Village neighborhood of Manhattan, New York City.
+The riots are widely considered to be the catalyst for the gay liberation movement and the modern fight for LGBTQ rights in the United States.

 During the summer of 1976, a restaurant in Fire Island Pines, New York, denied entry to a visitor in drag named Terry Warren.
 When Warren's friends in Cherry Grove heard what had happened, they dressed up in drag, and, on 4 July 1976, sailed to the Pines by water taxi.
 This turned into a yearly event where drag queens go to the Pines, called the Invasion of the Pines.

 Politics

 In 1961, drag queen José Sarria ran for the San Francisco Board of Supervisors, becoming the first openly gay candidate for public office in the United States.

 In 1991, drag queen Terence Alan Smith, as Joan Jett Blakk, ran against Richard M. Daley for the office of mayor of Chicago, Illinois.
 The campaign was chronicled in the 1991 video Drag in for Votes.
 After qualifying for presidency on his 35th birthday, Smith announced a campaign for presidency in 1992 under the slogan "Lick Bush in '92!" and documented in the 1993 video of the same name.
 Smith also ran for president in 1996 with the slogan "Lick Slick Willie in '96!"
 In each of these campaigns, Smith ran on the Queer Nation Party ticket.
 In June 2019, a play based on Smith's 1992 presidential campaign, titled Ms. Blakk for President, written by Tarell Alvin McCraney and Tina Landau and starring McCraney in the title role, opened at Steppenwolf Theater in Chicago.

 In 2019, Maebe A. Girl became the first drag queen elected to public office in the United States when she was elected to the Silver Lake Neighborhood Council.

+Ladycat De'Ore is a drag queen based in Colorado who is known for advocating for the rights of transgender persons and in particular for Black transgender women.